Melbourne CBD Physiotherapy: Experience, Excellence, Results

 Bachelor of Science (Hons)

 Dr. Tim Sayer is an experienced physiotherapist at Melbourne CBD Physiotherapy, having worked at European and Australian universities educating future physiotherapists.
 Tim holds a Doctor of Philosophy (PhD), Doctor of Physiotherapy (DPT) and Bachelor of Science (Hons) degrees from The University of Melbourne.
-He divides his time as a Clinical Director at Melbourne CBD Physiotherapy and a Lecturer in Physiotherapy at The University of Melbourne.
+He divides his time as a Director at Melbourne CBD Physiotherapy and a Lecturer in Physiotherapy at The University of Melbourne.

 Tim is trained to consult on all musculoskeletal injuries and is the clinic’s expert on hip, knee and golf-related injuries due to his involvement with research and teaching at the University of Melbourne.
 He frequently consults patients following anterior cruciate ligament (ACL) rupture, osteoarthritis, joint replacements, patellofemoral (knee cap) pain, elbow pain and low back pain.
 He cares greatly about ensuring outcomes for all patients are diagnosed and treated efficiently to ensure an early return to their normal activities as quickly as possible.